hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 22/3/2021
-I attemped to make my Moving Platform/Elevator package, but it didn't go very well for me.
-This is because when I tried to make the platform to move, it didn't move at all. this is because in my update function I failed to find reference the T and Y keys in the if statement.
+I attempted to make my Moving Platform/Elevator package, but it didn't go very well for me.
+This is because when I tried to make the platform move, it didn't move at all. this is because in my update function I failed to find reference the T and Y keys in the if statement.
 I wrote if (Input.GetKey (KeyCode.T) && hasRider) instead of if (Input.GetKeyDown (KeyCode.T) && hasRider).
 I fixed this problem by replacing GetKey with GetKeyDown.

 void Update()